Sanger, California

 Sanger is a city in Fresno County, California, United States.
-The population was 26,617 at the 2020 census, up from 24,270 at the 2010 census and 18,731 at the 2000 census.
+The population was 26,617 at the 2020 census, up from 24,270 at the 2010 census.
 Sanger is located 13 mi east-southeast of Fresno, at an elevation of 371 feet (113 m).

 Eponym

 Sanger is named for Joseph Sanger Jr., an official of the Pacific Improvement Company, which was an affiliate of the Southern Pacific Railroad.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.8 sqmi, all land.